Cap0n3/cleanMyFolder/README.md

 Enter type of file: .DS_Store
 ```

-All selected files will be selected and you'll prompt with 3 choices :
+All `.DS_Store` files will be selected and you'll be prompt with 3 choices :

 - `Y` - Lauch deletion
 - `N` - Exit script without deleting anything